-The University of North Carolina at Chapel Hill School of Social Work announced today that the School has surpassed its ambitious goal to raise $23 million ahead of the December 31, 2022, close of the University’s signature “Campaign for Carolina” fundraising drive.
+The University of North Carolina at Chapel Hill School of Social Work surpassed its ambitious goal to raise $23 million by 107%, concluding the University’s signature “Campaign for Carolina” fundraising drive with $26.4 million in gifts.

-The campus-wide Campaign, which the University publicly launched in 2017, has been one of the largest fundraisers in UNC’s history, with total gifts surpassing $5 billion.
+The campus-wide Campaign, which the University publicly launched in 2017, was one of the largest fundraisers in UNC’s history, with more than $5 billion in total collected.
 The School of Social Work’s campaign success adds to this historic milestone.

 “This is a momentous day for Carolina and for the School of Social Work,” Coggins said.
 “We owe a debt of gratitude to the friends who joined me on the campaign.”